bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 | Alternatively, you can create a folder in the tutorial_dataset folder called
 "stats_and_variant_calling" and then run this jupyter script:
 | :code:`bash start_jupyter.sh`
-Click the "analysis" folder, and click the 'check_run_stats.ipynb' file.
+Click the "analysis" folder, and click the "check_run_stats.ipynb" file.
 Follow the instructions in the notebook.